 This grant requires no additional application and is awarded to students via random selection, who show exceptional need.
-Awards range from \$100 to \$500 annually.
+Awards range from \$100 to \$600 annually.
 Award amounts vary depending on availability of funds.

-Federal Work Study Program (FWSP)
+Federal Work Study (FWS)

-The Federal Work Study Program is designed to provide employment for needy students.
+Federal Work Study is designed to provide employment for needy students.
 Earnings for services are paid on the 15th and last day of the month by automatic deposit and do not appear as a credit against school charges.
 Eligibility for the program is determined by the Financial Aid Office and priority is given to students demonstrating the most financial need.
-It is expected that all FWSP students will maintain at least a 2.0 average.

-Funding for FWSP is provided by a yearly allocation from the federal government.
+Funding for FWS is provided by a yearly allocation from the federal government.
 Students may not earn more than the amount stated on their Work Authorization Form.

-Jobs are assigned by the Job Placement Office located in the Student Advisement Center.
-If FWSP has been made part of the students financial aid package, they will be referred to the Job Placement Officer for employment location and the date he or she will start to work.
+Students select an employment location from our job listings.
+FWS is part of the students financial aid package, they will be referred to Human Resources for employment location and the date he or she will start to work.
 Employment follows the academic calendar and usually averages 10 to 15 hours per week.
 The College pays, but is not limited to paying, the prevailing minimum wage.

-As part of the FWSP, students may be able to participate in the Community Service Learning (CSL) program.
+As part of the FWS, students may be able to participate in the Community Service Learning (CSL) program.
 Work is usually performed at an off-campus location, but must be in the public interest at a non-profit, community-based employer.
 In the CSL program students are employed in positions which are designed to directly improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs in areas such as health care, childcare, literacy training, education and counseling.

-As with all FWSP students, the College determines if eligibility requirements have been met and matches the student to the work location.
+As with all FWS students, the College determines if eligibility requirements have been met and matches the student to the work location.
 Supervisors schedule duties and work hours.
 In no case may the student exceed the budgeted amount of earnings set by the Financial Aid Office.
 Work hours in the CSL program could be up to the maximum of 15 hours per week.
 The employment contract is for one semester and may be renewed for a following semester as long as the student is enrolled on at least a half-time level (at least six (6) credits).